 You may be dealing with changes to your fertility.

 Research is looking into removing ovarian tissue and freezing it before chemotherapy starts.
 The idea is that after treatment, the ovarian tissue can be put back.
 If the ovarian tissue then starts working normally, eggs can be produced and so fertility is preserved.
-About 40 babies have been born worldwide after having this treatment.

 It is still too early to tell if this will work well enough to be more widely available.
 But, so far, the results look promising.
 At the moment there are only a few centres in the UK offering this service.
 Talk to your doctor if you want to know more.

 It can be very difficult to learn that you might no longer be able to have children.
 People might react in different ways.
 It can be devastating if you wanted to have a child, or wanted more children.
 Some people are able to accept it and feel that coping with cancer is more important.
 Others seem to accept the news calmly when they start treatment, but find it hits them later when the treatment is over.

 You may feel you have lost a part of yourself and are less feminine if you can't have children.
 You may be very sad or angry that the treatment has caused changes to your body.
 Your self confidence may be affected.